-Advances are assessed for indicators of impairment and impairments are accounted for when there is objective evidence that the estimated future cash flows from the investment have been negatively impacted by events occurring subsequent to initial recognition.
+Loans and advances are assessed for indicators of impairment which include signs of liquidity and servicing problems, difficulty in obtaining financial data, collateral deterioration, adverse economic or industry specific trends, adverse management changes or litigation issues.
+Impairments are accounted for when there is objective evidence that the estimated future cash flows from the asset(s) have been negatively impacted by events occurring subsequent to initial recognition.
 The amount of the impairment is the difference been the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-Advances considered to be irrecoverable are written off to the extent that the loss can be reliably measured.
+Cashflow estimates are sensitive to interest rate and specific business risk changes.
+Loans and advances considered to be irrecoverable are written off to the extent that the loss can be reliably measured.

 The carrying amount of the financial asset is reduced by the impairment loss directly.
-If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, the previously recognised impairment loss is reversed through profit or loss to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed what the amortised cost would have been had the impairment not been recognised.
+If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, the previously recognised impairment loss is reversed through profit or loss to the extent that the carrying amount of the asset at the date the impairment is reversed does not exceed what the amortised cost would have been had the impairment not been recognised.